PriyantNikhare/JavaMastery/README.md

 - **Development Kit**: Java Development Kit (JDK) 8 or higher
 - **Development Environment**: Text editors or IDEs like IntelliJ IDEA, Eclipse, or VS Code
 - **Version Control**: Git for cloning and managing the project

+### Project 5: Fee Report System

+### Project Introduction:

+The **Fee Report System** is a console-based Java application designed to manage and generate fee reports for educational institutions.
+It allows administrators to manage student information, define fee structures, track payments, and generate detailed reports.
+The system ensures smooth fee management by providing tools for role-based access control, student data management, and automated notifications.

+### Features:

+- **Student Information Management**: Add, update, and delete student details, including personal and academic information.
+- **Fee Structure**: Define multiple fee categories and set fee structures based on courses and programs.
+- **Fee Payment Tracking**: Record, track, and manage fee payments, including due and overdue payments, and generate fee receipts.
+- **Report Generation**: Create detailed individual and institutional fee reports, exportable in formats like PDF and Excel.
+- **User Roles and Access Control**: Assign roles such as Admin, Accountant, and Student with different access permissions.
+- **Notifications**: Send reminders for upcoming payments and overdue fee notifications to students and parents.

+### Technology Used:

+- **Programming Language**: Java
+- **Development Kit**: Java Development Kit (JDK) 8 or higher
+- **Development Environment**: IDEs like IntelliJ IDEA, Eclipse, or a text editor
+- **Version Control**: Git for project management and version control
+- **Export Formats**: PDF and Excel for report generation

 ## Getting Started